IBM/aspera-cli/README.md

 The following sections provide information on the various installation methods.

 An internet connection is required for the installation.
-If you dont have internet for the installation, refer to section [Installation without internet access](#offline_install).
+If you don't have internet for the installation, refer to section [Installation without internet access](#offline_install).

 ## Docker container